2017 Grant Recipients

 The purpose of this project is to examine the value of board-certified sleep medicine physicians (BCSMPs) in providing care to patients with sleep disorders.
 Specifically, Dr. Wickwire will conduct a series of comparative effective analyses to examine the public health, clinical, and economic implications of care delivered by BCSMPs, relative to care delivered by non-specialist providers.

-2017 Physician Scientist Training Award Recipients
+2017 Physician Scientist Training Grant Recipients

 The study goal is to determine if early treatment of hypoxemia associated with sleep apnea in acute stroke patients may lead to improvements in functional outcomes.
 Acute stroke patients who have oximetry data suggesting moderate to severe sleep apnea with associated hypoxemia will be enrolled.
 If nocturnal oxygen is associated with functional and neurologic improvements, this form of therapy may represent a more cost-effective and better-tolerated option to utilize in the hospital setting in comparison to positive airway pressure devices.